-This week’s terrorist attack in Strasbourg, France, by a radicalized French Muslim illustrates that jihadis still pose a security threat in the West.
-But since late 2013, jihadis have also become a threat to other jihadis on battlefields across the Middle East, in what observers are calling a jihadi civil war.
+This week’s attack against a Christmas market in Strasbourg, France, by a radicalized French Muslim illustrates that jihadis, or militant Islamists, still pose a serious threat to national security in the U.S. and Europe.
+But since late 2013, jihadis have also become a threat to other jihadis, regularly killing each other on battlefields across the Middle East in numbers that have observers talking about a jihadi civil war.
+In Syria, armed rebels affiliated with al-Qaida and the so-called Islamic State continue to fight each other, while the most potent force battling the Islamic State’s affiliate in Afghanistan is the Taliban. [...]

 After seven years of war in Syria, the endgame is here.
 All major frontlines have been frozen by foreign intervention, and military action now hinges on externally brokered political deals.
-The result could be a de facto division of the country, given the three remaining areas outside regime control.
+The result could be a de facto division of the country.
+Syrian President Bashar al-Assad’s Russian-backed forces spent the past two years taking out isolated rebel strongholds, like Eastern Aleppo and Ghouta.
+Recently, they recaptured the area along the border with Jordan and territory near the Golan Heights—but at that point, they ran out of low-hanging fruit.
+The sight of Russian diplomats shuttling between Israelis, Syrians, Iranians and Americans to [...]